Title: Event Planner

 - Teamwork: Exceptional teamwork and customer service skills.

-- Availability: Capacity to travel and work nights and weekends when necessary (up to 25% travel as needed).
+- Availability: Ability to travel and work nights and weekends when necessary (up to 25% travel as needed).